ruthresh1/dsaNotes/dataStructures/stack/README.md

 * follows LIFO (Last in First Out)
 * used in DFS and expression evaluation algorithms
 * operations - push, pop, peek (top)
+* need to keep track of top to perform operations